 This comical-looking creature seems to have an oversized head, protruding tusks, bristly mane and excessively long-skinny legs, causing it to kneel down to graze.
 When frightened, they run away with their tails standing vertically.
 Warthogs cannot dig so they use holes dug by other creatures to sleep in.
 When chased, they will back into a burrow, allowing them to surprise their aggressor by charging out, tusks first – they have even been known to kill lions by inflicting severe wounds.
 Warthogs can easily be seen in Uganda’s savannah National Parks.
 Be careful not to store snacks in your tent if you are camping – they have been known to rip through the canvas if they can smell food!

 Uganda has over 1000 bird species, making it one of the richest birding destinations on the continent.
-Crammed into this diminutive country is an astonishingly rich diversity of habitats, from the scenic shores of Uganda’s many great lakes to the lush forests of the Albertine Rift and the banks of the mighty Nile River.
+Crammed into this diminutive country is an astonishingly rich diversity of wildlife habitats.
+These range from the scenic shores of Uganda’s many great lakes to the lush forests of the Albertine Rift and the banks of the mighty Nile River.
 The most prized species here is the incredibly rare, prehistoric-looking shoebill, located among the papyrus swamps.
-Keep an eye out for the beautiful grey-crowned crane – these elegant birds have wild gold crests and sport the same colors as the Ugandan flag (red, yellow and black) – it is the country’s national bird.
-The saddle-billed stork also displays the flag’s colors proudly across its vivid beak, goliath heron, egrets, marabou stock, and the list is endless.
+Keep an eye out for the beautiful grey-crowned crane.
+These elegant birds have wild gold crests and sport the same colors as the Ugandan flag (red, yellow and black).
+This is the country’s national bird.
+The saddle-billed stork also displays the flag’s colors proudly across its vivid beak.
+You will also see the goliath heron, egrets, marabou stock, and the list is endless.

 The mountain gorilla